wllmtrng/Resume/resume.md

     Pthreads, Qt, X11/Motif, XML]**

 * Accomplishments
-    - MQ-9 AFSOC Software Team, Jan 2014 - Apr 2015
+    - MQ-9 Air Force Special Operations Command Software Team (AFSOC), Jan 2014 - Apr 2015
-        - One of two software leads in a new team of 10+ formed to increase MQ-9's multi-mission capabilities in regards to increased flight endurance, decreased takeoff time, additional weapon support, and new ISR platforms for Air Force Special Operations Command
+        - One of two software leads in a new team of 10+, formed to increase MQ-9's multi-mission capabilities in regards to increased flight endurance, decreased takeoff time, additional weapon support, and new ISR platforms for AFSOC
         - Within one year, software team fielded 3 major system releases under 6 month release cycles, as opposed to the previous team working on the traditional 1-2 year release cycle